trainerday-alex/design-process/design-styles-css.md

 }
 ```

-### Usage Examples

-#### When user says "Make it a primary button":
-- Use `class="primary-button"`
-- Results in red text and red border on white background
-- Examples: Download App button, OK button in modals, connection buttons

-#### When user says "Make it a secondary button":
-- Use `class="secondary-button"`
-- Results in grey background with dark text
-- Examples: FAQ button, disconnect buttons, selected sort buttons

-#### When user says "Make it a primary button strong":
-- Use `class="primary-button-strong"`
-- Results in white text on red background
-- Examples: Sign-up button, high-emphasis CTAs

-### Migration Notes

-- Replace `type="is-danger"` with `class="primary-button"`
-- Replace `type="is-light"` with `class="secondary-button"` for secondary actions
-- Replace `type="is-black"` with `class="primary-button"` for main actions
-- **REMOVED:** `danger-button` class (consolidated into `primary-button`)
-- **ELIMINATED:** "Basic button" concept (use `secondary-button` instead)

 ### Important Notes

-1. Always remove the old `type` attribute when adding the new class
-2. The global styles are imported in `/src/assets/scss/theme.scss`
-3. All buttons maintain consistent sizing, padding, and hover states
+1. All buttons maintain consistent sizing, padding, and hover states
-4. The system ensures visual consistency across the entire application
+2. The system ensures visual consistency across the entire application
-5. We now have only 3 button types (no more danger or basic buttons)
+3. We now have only 3 button types (no more danger or basic buttons)

 ### Hover States